dmcd/trader-bot/README.md

 # Dennis-Day Trading Bot

 A laptop-run trading bot that aims to replicate a disciplined professional day trader.
-Decisions come from Gemini 2.5 Flash using only fresh market/context data (no back-testing) and heuristic intuition.
+Decisions come from a configurable LLM (Gemini 2.5 Flash by default) using only fresh market/context data (no back-testing) and heuristic intuition.
 It includes a risk engine, SQLite storage, structured logging, and a Streamlit dashboard for monitoring and control.

 ## 🚀 Getting Started